ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ie.md

 > [!primary]
 >
 > - The UDP fragmentation is blocked (DROP) as a default setting.
-When you enable the Firewall Network, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
+When you enable the Network Firewall, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
 For example, on OpenVPN, you can tick `MTU test`{.action}.
-> - The Firewall Network is not taken into account within the OVHcloud network, so the rules set up do not affect the connections in this internal network.
+> - The Network Firewall is not taken into account within the OVHcloud network, so the rules set up do not affect the connections in this internal network.
 >

-### Configuring the Firewall Network
+### Configuring the Network Firewall

 > [!warning]
 > Please note that the OVHcloud Network Firewall cannot be used to open ports on a server.
 To open ports on a server, you must go through the firewall of the operating system installed on the server.